ReddTea/astroemperor/README.md

 All of them can be easily installed with pip.

 # Installation
 Soon to be pip installable!
-Pardon us for the 'manual installation' and read below!
+Sorry for the 'manual installation' and read below!!

 # Easy Setup
 Download folder and run test_emperor.py to make sure everything works!